-Can you describe the process and inspiration behind your ‘Femininity’ collection?
+You are currently showing new work at your solo exhibition ‘Rebirth’?
+Can you describe the process and inspiration behind this collection?

-Have you faced any challenges with being a female contemporary artist?
+Would you say that you have faced any challenges with being a female contemporary artist?

 Tell us how others describe your work versus how you see it?
 Do people understand it or do you constantly have to explain it?